xmoezzz/KrkrExtract/README.md

 ## Improvement & New feature
 * PRs are welcomed.
 Since I'm very busy with my work, I almostly have no time to develop this project.
 * KrkrExtract will NEVER support custom kirikiri version (if it's not widely used)
-* Make sure execute binaries are not being protected
+* Make sure executable binaries are not being protected

 ## Bug report
 * screenshot (stack trace, ...)